jencwong/snake-ladder/README.md

 # snake-ladder math addition game

-The goal of the game is for the player to reach the finish line which is square #100.
-To advance, the player has to answer the correct square number based on the roll of two dice.
+The goal of the game is for the player to reach the finish line which is square number 100.
+To advance, the player must answer the correct square number based on the roll of two dice.

-The dice give out random numbers.
+There are two dice which give out random numbers.
 The result of the two dice will be the number of squares that the player advances to, if his/her answer is correct.
 If the answer is incorrect, the player will move back by the numbers from the dices.

 The player repeat the process above until he/she reacheas the finish line,or the player has the option to reset the game.

 ## Getting Started

 The player press the start button and input his or her name and submit.
 A cat image to represent the player will appear at the start game button.

 Prompts for the player will pop-up, using a modal dialogue that pops up next to the dog gif in the aside column.

 ## Game Conditions

-If the player enters the right answer,a gif of cat climbing a ladder will appear.
-The player will advance by the numbers shown on both dice.
+If the player enters the right answer,a gif of a cat climbing a ladder will appear.
+The player will be able to advance by the numbers shown on both dice.
 If the answer is incorrect, a snake image appears and the player will retreat by the numbers shown on the dice or at maximum back to square #1.
 If the correct answer is greater than 100, the game will limit the player's forward move to square #100.
 When the player reaches square #100, he/she can then click the trophy to reveal the 'prize.'

 ### Game Layout